Vietnam.vn - Nền tảng quảng bá Việt Nam

 X kien 8 nguoi Viet anh 1

-First, the group uploaded fake “Ads Manager for Facebook” apps to Google Play and tricked users into downloading them.
-The fake apps asked users to log in to their Facebook advertising accounts.
-Once they had their login information, the group would grant permission to the scam sites to serve ads to users.
+First, this group uploaded fake "Facebook Ads Manager" apps to Google Play and tricked users into downloading them.
+These fake apps required users to log in to their Facebook Ads account.
+After obtaining the login information, the group granted permission to fraudulent websites to display ads to users.

-750 million fake Microsoft accounts created
+Created 750 million fake Microsoft accounts.

 X kien 8 nguoi Viet anh 2

-X sues 8 people for creating fake interactions
+X sues 8 people for creating fake interactions.

 X kien 8 nguoi Viet anh 3